tokio-rs/website/README.md

 cargo test --all
 ```
 The doc tests verify that all code blocks are valid Rust, and the tutorial-code folder
-contains the full code examples from the tutorial.
+contains the full code examples from the tutorial.thanks